 If you can bear it, stick pins and needles into your new pincushion.
 Or, you could use these baubles as fabric embellishments, sewing or gluing them onto belts, hats, purses etc.

-I'm so glad I have all 13 seasons of "QATV."
-Whenever I need advice, ideas, or tutorials for quilting and fiber art, I have it "live" right in my studio.
+I’m so glad I have all of the seasons of “QATV.”
+Whenever I need advice, ideas, or tutorials for quilting and fiber art, I have it “live” right in my studio.